sebastianzehner/blog/content/posts/how-I-paid-for-my-domain-with-cryptocurrency.en.md

 [params]
     author = 'Sebastian Zehner'
     ShowPageViews = true

-[cover]
-    image = '/img/how-I-paid-for-my-domain-with-cryptocurrency.webp'
-    alt = 'Featured image from How I paid for my domain with cryptocurrency' hidden = true
-    #caption = 'This is the caption'
-    relative = false
-    responsiveImages = false
 +++

 In today's digital world, domains are an essential part of any website.
 But what if you have the flexibility to pay for your domain with cryptocurrency?
 In this blog post, I share my experience with Hostinger and why I can recommend this provider to you.